twistedpearaudio/blog/_docs_b3sepro/manual.md

 ![Soldering Outputs](images/IMG_2177.jpg)

-The reason for this is that if you ever change output stages you might need varying height clearances - this is done by using different length male headers - by usingthe female header at the DAC you don't ever need to desolder that header just because you changed output stages with a different height requirment.
+The reason for this is that if you ever change output stages you might need varying height clearances - this is done by using different length male headers - by using the female header at the DAC and male at the output stagee you won't need to desolder the DAC header if you changed output stages with a different height requirment.

 # Power Requirements: